harisont/arre/transcribing.md

 ```

 ### Speakers
-On top of this, whenever there is a change of speaker, you should mark it by writing their name, preceeded by a `#` sign, in the preceeding (otherwise empty) line as in the following example:
+On top of this, whenever there is a change of speaker, you should mark it by writing their name, preceeded by a `#` sign, in the preceeding (otherwise empty) line.

+#### Example

 ```
 #Presidente